SubZane/flyPanels/README.md

 ```

 ##changelog
+####1.0.0
+* BIG CHANGE: Rewrote the plugin in vanilla JavaScript. jQuery is no longer required.
+* Change: Smoother CSS transitions and changed animation structure for faster Paint and Layout
+* Change: Removed legacy support for LESS. flyPanels now only supports SCSS

 ####0.14.0
 * FIX: Fixed sidepanels scrolling issue with iOS9 that can occur depending on your meta viewport settings